Tosca Interview Questions

 13. What is a recovery scenario in Tosca?

-Ans: If a recovery scenario fails, Tosca moves on to the next higher level recovery scenario.
-If all of the recovery scenarios are failed, Tosca reports the test case as failed.
+Ans: If a recovery scenario in Tosca fails, the tool escalates to the next higher-level recovery scenario.
+If all scenarios fail, the test case is marked as failed.

 15. What is the use of Rescan?